barxilly/Passicle/README.md

 ### Passicle Online
 Passicle Online is a web version of Passicle that can be used to generate passwords.
 It can be found [here](https://barxilly.github.io/passicle-online/).
 ### Passicle WinForms (Windows)
 Passicle WinForms is a Windows application that can be used to generate passwords.
-It can be found [here](releases).
+It can be found [here](https://github.com/barxilly/Passicle/releases).

 ## How it works
+Passicle uses a custom encryption algorithm to generate passwords.
+The algorithm ensures that the generated passwords are always the same for the same key and account / service name.
+The algorithm is also one-way meaning that it is impossible to decrypt the generated passwords to get the key or account / service name.